AmeerShaikh2MM21CS004/Amazon-Clone/README.md

 # Amazon Clone

-This project is a frontend Amazon homepage clone built with HTML and CSS.
+This project is a frontend Amazon homepage clone built with HTML and CSS, with Django as the backend.
 It replicates the design and layout of the Amazon website, including a responsive header, search bar, product categories, and footer.

 ## Features